Weebly DNS Error While Publishing – Troubleshooting Guide

 Here’s a breakdown of common DNS errors:

-• Misconfigured DNS settings: Sometimes, your domain records—like A records or CNAME—aren’t set up right.
+• Misconfigured DNS settings: Sometimes, your domain records—like A records or CNAMEs—aren’t set up.
 Double-check them.

 • Propagation delays: After making changes, it might take up to 48 hours for updates to take effect globally.
 Patience can be key.

-• Expired domain: If your domain registration lapses, you’ll encounter an error.
+• Expired domain: You’ll encounter an error if your domain registration lapses.
 Keep an eye on renewal dates.

 Follow these steps for clarity: